laplus-sadness/sjisgrep/README.md

 ## How to use

-Install the application under [the installation section](#installation) and run `sjisgrep` followed by its arguments on the terminal.
+Build the application and run `sjisgrep` followed by its arguments on the terminal.

 Output of `sjisgrep --help`: